Broken and Fractured Bone Litigators in Hollywood

 - Swelling and bruising at the implant site

 A fracture requires corrective surgery and rehabilitation.
-A surgery can leave a patient with limbs of unequal length, poor fracture healing, and possibly a repeat fracture.
-Hip replacement failure can also cause metal poisoning, tissue damage, and other complications.
+A surgery can leave a patient with limbs of unequal length, poor fracture healing, and possibly a repeat fracture. broken and fractured bone failure can also cause metal poisoning, tissue damage, and other complications.

-A hip replacement device can fail if it is defective.
+A broken and fractured bone device can fail if it is defective.
 Manufacturers like DePuy Orthopaedics and Stryker Orthopaedics have recalled their defective devices after patients suffered injuries that included fractures.
 You can hold a manufacturer liable if you can prove that its defective product is the cause of your injury.

 The manufacturer of a defective product can be held accountable under various theories of liability, including strict liability and negligence.
 A product manufacturer is strictly liable for injuries caused by a defective product if the defect was unreasonably dangerous to the consumer.
 The plaintiff has to prove that the dangerous product caused his or her injuries and damages.
 A manufacturer is negligent if it had a duty of care, breached the duty of care (by producing a defective product), and caused injury.

 A plaintiff must show that the product was defective to establish liability.
 A product is defective in one of three ways: